GrayXu/Virtual-Try-On-Flask/README.md

 torch==1.2.0
 torchvision==0.2.0

-For now, GPU environment is essential.
-If you want to run it on CPU environment, delete all `.cuda()` calls in CPVTON.py and Networks.py.
+*For now, GPU environment is essential.
+If you want to run it on CPU environment, delete all `.cuda()` calls in CPVTON.py and Networks.py.*

-# Usage
+# Hardware Usage

 On Tesla P40, GPU memory usage is about 7.12Gb.
 Each prediction costs about 0.62s (JPPNet 0.6s, CPVTON 0.02s).